sqlobject/sqlobject/ANNOUNCE.rst

 Hello!

+I'm pleased to announce version 3.3.0a1, the first alpha of the upcoming release of branch 3.2 of SQLObject.

+I'm pleased to announce version 3.3.0a2, the second alpha of the upcoming release of branch 3.2 of SQLObject.

+I'm pleased to announce version 3.3.0b1, the first beta of the upcoming release of branch 3.2 of SQLObject.

+I'm pleased to announce version 3.3.0rc1, the first release candidate of the upcoming release of branch 3.2 of SQLObject.

+I'm pleased to announce version 3.3.0, the first stable release of branch 3.2 of SQLObject.

-I'm pleased to announce version 3.2.1, the first bugfix release of branch 3.2 of SQLObject.
+I'm pleased to announce version 3.3.1, the first bugfix release of branch 3.2 of SQLObject.

 What's new in SQLObject
 =======================

 Contributor for this release is